jmorla/Algorithms/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](#)

-This repository is a recopilation of all algoritm and data structures I've been studying in my computer science carrier
+This repository is a compilation of all algorithms and data structures I've been studying in my computer science career

 ### Solved Algorithms
   - InsertionSort.java